Biggest Shakeup in Employment Law in 30 Years: What You Need To Know

 By Owen John

-From reviewing the Employment Rights Bill (it runs to 158 long!), a better picture has emerged of the significant employment law changes that lie in store for us over the next few years.
+From reviewing the Employment Rights Bill (it runs to 158 pages long!), a better picture has emerged of the significant employment law changes that lie in store for us over the next few years.
 One thing we don’t know for sure however is when all these changes will come into force.

 There are rumours of an October 2026 commencement date but those are just rumours at this stage.
 We’ll keep you updated when we know for sure.